Large Continual Instruction Assistant: Introduction

 \section{Introduction}

-Multimodal Large Language Modals (MLLMs) have demonstrated remarkable capabilities in vision-language understanding and generation \citep{blip2, minigpt4, gpt4}.
+Large Foundation Modals (LFMs) have demonstrated remarkable capabilities in multi-task understanding and generation \citep{blip2, minigpt4, gpt4, llama}.
 It generally exits two stages: large scale pre-training and instruction-tuning.
-Instruction tuning is extremely significant due to guiding MLLMs in following human intent and aligning different modalities \citep{llava, instructflm, minigpt5}, which seems to be an essential technique to enhance the capabilities and controllability of foundation models.
-In general, it enables a unified fine-tuning of image-instruction-output data format and makes the MLLMs easier to generalize to unseen data \citep{mfms, align}.
+Instruction tuning is extremely significant due to guiding LFMs \citep{instructflm, minigpt5, llama2} in following human intent and aligning different modalities \citep{mfms, align}, which seems to be an essential technique to enhance the capabilities and controllability of LFMs \textit{e.g.} LLMs, MLLMs \citep{jiang2024effectiveness}.

 As knowledge continuously evolves with the development of human society, new instructions are constantly generated, \textit{e.g.} the emergence of new concepts or disciplines.
-How to enable existing MLLMs to assimilate these novel instructions and undergo self-evolution becomes the key challenge \citep{mt}.
+How to enable existing LFMs to assimilate novel instructions and undergo self-evolution becomes the key challenge \citep{mt}.
 To accommodate the new instructions, the most effective strategy is incorporating both old and new instructions for joint training.
 However, even such relatively lightweight fine-tuning is unaffordable.
-Most importantly, directly fine-tuning these new instructions would destroy the pre-training knowledge, \textit{e.g.} catastrophic forgetting \citep{fgt1, fgt2, fgt3}.
+Furthermore, directly fine-tuning these new instructions would destroy the pre-training knowledge, \textit{e.g.} catastrophic forgetting \citep{fgt1, fgt2, fgt3}.

-Multimodal continual instruction tuning (MCIT) is proposed to address this challenge \citep{mcit, coin}.
-For MLLMs, previous methods, EProj \citep{mcit}, FwT\citep{fwt}, and CoIN \citep{coin}, utilize the model expansion framework by continually adding new branches for the novel instructions, which therefore has less impact on the old knowledge.
+Continual Instruction Tuning (CIT) is proposed to address this challenge \citep{citb, mcit, coin}.
+Taking MLLMs as a case study, previous methods, EProj \citep{mcit}, FwT\citep{fwt}, and CoIN \citep{coin}, utilize the model expansion framework by continually adding new branches for the novel instructions, which therefore has less impact on the old knowledge.
 However, they suffer from memory explosion and high computational cost problems.
 On the other hand, continually full fine-tuning (FFT) downstream datasets with single branch architecture would destroy the pre-trained parameters, and greatly reduce the zero-shot generalization performance of MLLMs \citep{hal}.